 You’ve likely heard the term analysis paralysis.

-What is an ATF spec?
+What is an ATF specification?

 How can we cut through the confusion and make transmission fluid selection easy?
 And how do we do it while meeting the performance demands of most modern automatic transmissions?

-One transmission fluid to rule them all
+One transmission fluid to rule them all.

 That’s a bit of hyperbole in honor of my favorite trilogy about hobbits and orcs, but it’s not far off.